Arizona Contractor License Bond: A Comprehensive Guide

 The Arizona Contractor License surety bond can cost anywhere between 0.5% to 10% of the bond amount per year.
+Monthly subscription options are also available.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 We also offer easy interest-free financing for premiums over $500.
 The chart below offers a quick reference for the approximate bond cost for each of the three main license types:

 $75,000 Arizona Commercial Contractor Bond Cost

 |Credit Score*||Bond Cost (1 year)||Bond Cost (1 month)|